snonux/foo.zone/gemfeed/2022-07-30-lets-encrypt-with-openbsd-and-rex.md

 * [⇢ ⇢ ⇢ Service rexification ](#service-rexification-)
 * [⇢ ⇢ All pieces together](#all-pieces-together)
 * [⇢ ⇢ Conclusion](#conclusion)

-## Introduction

-I was amazed at how easy it is to automatically generate and update Let's Encrypt certificates with OpenBSD.

 ### What's Let's Encrypt?